individual therapy

 Ready to find out more?

-If this sounds like the kind of work you’re looking for, the first step is a consultation session.
+The first step is a consultation session.
 No obligation, just a chance to see if working together feels right.